8 Biblical Reasons to Stand with Israel Today

 6) Spiritual Warfare

 The relentless animosities of sectors of the Arab world are not merely political causes.
-But they are driven by spiritual powers that will not be satisfied until Israel ceases to exist.
+Spiritual powers drive these causes.
+They will not be satisfied until Israel ceases to exist.

-Even unbelievers can recognize the uncanny patterns of vehement anti-Semitic rhetoric.
-It was shared between the likes of Adolf Hitler and modern-day Arab leaders such as Ahmadinejad, Khamenei and their successors.
+Even unbelievers recognize the uncanny patterns of vehement anti-Semitic rhetoric.
+The likes of Adolf Hitler and modern-day Arab leaders such as Ahmadinejad, Khamenei and their successors share this.
 The forces opposed to Israel are not simply those of people who don’t like Jews.

 We are caught in the stream of spiritual forces greater than humanity.
 In other words, forces that cannot be overthrown politically or by the power of persuasion.
-These forces can only be broken by intercessory prayer where principalities and powers are cast down.
+These forces break down only by intercessory prayer, casting down principalities and powers.

 7) Shared Persecution

 If we think Israelis are the only ones in the line of fire in this conflict, we’re deceived.
-The same spirit driving these animosities is equally opposed to Christians as to Jews, and in time will eventually bring persecution to both.
+The same spirit driving these animosities equally opposes Christians and Jews, and in time will eventually bring persecution to both.

 The Scripture describes two witnesses that will be put to death in Jerusalem at the very end of time (Rev. 11).
 Generally the “two witnesses” that have stood for the living God throughout history have been the Jews and the Christians.